Logan County, OK - Oil & Gas Discussion archives

 Todd,

 I think White Star is a good company and will work with the property owners.
-One of the problems is that oil prices are still down, so their profit just isn’t their.
+One of the problems is that oil prices are still down, so their profit just isn’t there.
 Things are starting to turn around, so hopefully oil prices will go up, but so will gas prices at the pump.
 No win situation.

 This is a good site regarding who White Star was.